niceProg/Roadmap-DevOps/log-archive-tool/README.md

 ```
 Output: The logs will be compressed into a tar.gz file named logs_archive_<timestamp>.tar.gz and stored in /workspaces/Roadmap-DevOps/log-archive-tool.
 The timestamp is in the format YYYYMMDD_HHMMSS, and the log archive date and time will be saved in archive_log.txt.

+This project is the result of learning at [log-archive-tool](https://roadmap.sh/projects/log-archive-tool)